cybershujin/Workshop-Materials/README.md

 First download this folder and save to your desktop.

+Sign up for a Kaggle Account. https://www.kaggle.com/ you will need this in order to follow along with the some of the model exploration parts of the class.

+Download the nslkdd data set for the Network Instrusion (Anomaly Detection) exercise from [NSL-KDD](https://www.kaggle.com/datasets/hassan06/nslkdd) and make sure it is in the same saved in the same workshop folder.
+(This becomes important when you open Juypter Lab)

-2. Get Anaconda.
-You can do this two ways - download and install Anaconda https://www.anaconda.com/download (preferred, this is what the instructor will use and what the instructions in the ) or use the Anaconda cloud: https://nb.anaconda.cloud/
+Get Anaconda.
+You can do this two ways - download and install Anaconda https://www.anaconda.com/download

 If you choose to download Anaconda follow these steps for install setup on a Windows Machine: